 More than often we see addicts treated like criminals, rather than people with a chronic and fatal disease.
-Yes, the buying, possession and use of drugs is illegal, and the lifestyle that is incorporated with addiction is usually associated with criminal acts and behavior.
-However, the problem lies within the proper care of those arrested for drug related crimes.
+Yes, the buying, possession, and use of drugs are illegal, and the lifestyle that is incorporated with addiction is usually associated with criminal acts and behavior.
+However, the problem lies within the proper care of those arrested for drug-related crimes.

 The County recognizes that the current rise in heroin and opioid addiction is not something that will just go away.
 People are suffering, families are helpless and inevitably, addicts are dying.
 It is a national crisis; a plague on society.
 The hope is that this new program will help break the perpetual cycle of addiction.